-In addition to zilucoplan, UCB's gMG portfolio includes the FDA-approved medicine RYSTIGGO® (rozanolixizumab-noli), a subcutaneously infused monoclonal antibody targeting the neonatal Fc receptor (FcRn).9
+In addition to zilucoplan, UCB's gMG portfolio includes the FDA-approved medicine RYSTIGGO[®] (rozanolixizumab-noli), a subcutaneously infused monoclonal antibody targeting the neonatal Fc receptor (FcRn).^{1,3}

-In June 2023, rozanolixizumab-noli was approved by the FDA, for the treatment of gMG in adult patients who are anti-acetylcholine receptor (AChR) or anti-muscle-specific tyrosine kinase (MuSK) antibody-positive, having been granted Priority Review for its Biologic License Application (BLA).
+In June 2023, rozanolixizumab-noli was approved by the FDA, for the treatment of gMG in adult patients who are anti-acetylcholine receptor (AChR) or anti-muscle-specific tyrosine kinase (MuSK) antibody-positive, having been granted Priority Review for its Biologic License Application (BLA).7

-In September 2023, rozanolixizumab was approved by the Japanese Ministry of Health, Labour and Welfare (MHLW) for the treatment of gMG in adult patients who inadequately respond to steroids or other immunosuppressants.
+In September 2023, rozanolixizumab was granted approval by the Japanese Ministry of Health, Labour and Welfare (MHLW) for the treatment of generalized myasthenia gravis (gMG) in adult patients (only for patients who inadequately respond to steroids or other immunosuppressants).8

-Rozanolixizumab is currently under review by the European Medicines Agency (EMA), the Australian Therapeutic Goods Administration (TGA) and Health Canada for the treatment of adults with gMG.
+Rozanolixizumab is currently under review by the European Medicines Agency (EMA), the Center of Drug Evaluation of the China National Medical Products Administration, the Australian Therapeutic Goods Administration (TGA), Health Canada and Switzerland (Swissmedic) for the treatment of adults with gMG.
 Responses from regulatory agencies to these submissions are expected during H2 2023 and H1 2024.

-Important Safety Information for ZILBRYSQ®
+Important Safety Information for ZILBRYSQ[®]